mcanearm/stat607/docs/OPTIMIZATION.md

 Next, I re-created my visualizations multiple times from new results.
 They qualitatively looked equal, and so I took that as a sign that my results were roughly the same before and after running.

 Finally, I actually trust my optimized results more, because I spent some time ensuring that it was more reproducible across parallelism.
-It was hard only optimize my code and not fix other mistakes I found.
+It was hard to only optimize my code and not fix other mistakes I found.